optimizely/javascript-sdk-plugin-pending-events/README.md

 $ npm start
 ```

-Load index.html in browser of your choice.
+Load the URL provided by `webpack-serve` in a browser of your choice.

 ### API